andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-10-gelfands-algebra-chun-8-nomials.md

 $$4x \ne x^2 + 4x - 1$$

-## Close: But This all Sounds a Little Labour Intensive...
+## But This all Sounds a Little Labour Intensive...
 ... and you're right, at this stage it does.
 We'll come back in a later post to how to use a finite number of tests to decide whether two polynomials are equal or not.
 But for now, we're done.